Nathan-jovi/university-website/README.md

-# Best American citadel of learning website
+# A University information website

 This project is about creating the website of the best american citadel of learning